Bill Dellinger: After retiring from coaching

-Since retirement, he has stayed out of the Track and Field world, except for a few appearances at meets named in his honor.
+From his retirement on, he stayed out of the track and field world except for a few appearances at meets named in his honor.

-In 2021 USA Track and Field awarded Dellinger their Legend Coach Award.
+In 2021, USA Track and Field awarded Dellinger their Legend Coach Award.

+Dellinger was inducted into the USTFCCCA Collegiate Athlete Hall of Fame in 2024.

+Death

+Dellinger died on June 27, 2025 at a care facility in Eugene, Oregon from cancer at the age of 91.